sdbs-uni-p/ke_validator/README.md

 $ docker run -it [image_name] bash
 ```

-Gives you bash control to enter commands
+Gives you bash control to enter commands.

 ### Sample commands